bullioncapital/developer-exercise/README.md

 At the linting part, I didn't rely too much on tslint because Eslint integrate quite well with Typescript on my IDE (Intellij), and I use Prettier commonly.
 So linting shouldn't be a problem.

-2. __Provide data:__\
+2. __Data Management__\
+When I just started, I have thought about using relational database and tear these csv file in to 3 tables.
+However, I don't know if I am allowed to modify the data, so I didn't go further with this method.
+If I managed these data with relational database, here are my schemas:
+    * Country(id*, code, name)
+    * Indicator(id*, code, name)
+    * Record(id*, indicatorId, countryId, year, value)

-The data you provide shows all different indicators around different country.
+    The provided data shows all different indicators around different country.
 But it also include some group stats which is not country-based such as World or IDA & IBRD total.
 As I don't under stand much on these group (are they counted as county?), I only exclude all the data with World in the calculation.